newday0609/API-Design/guidelines/Documentation.md

 ```

   `x-newday-pub-ready` if set to "True", the OpenAPI spec will be published in the production environment; otherwise, if set to "False", it will be published in the UAT.
-  `x-newday-for-external-publication` if set to "True", the OpenAPI spec will be published in the external Developer Portal; otherwise, if set to "False", it will be published in the internal site.
+  `x-newday-external-ready` if set to "True", the OpenAPI spec will be published in the external Developer Portal; otherwise, if set to "False", it will be published in the internal site.

 ### Opening a PR to the Content Repository